Goodness Gracious Me (TV series)

 Goodness Gracious Me is a BBC sketch comedy show originally aired on BBC Radio 4 from 1996 to 1998 and later on BBC Two from 1998 to 2001.
 The ensemble cast were four British Indian actors, Sanjeev Bhaskar, Kulvinder Ghir, Meera Syal and Nina Wadia.
-The show explored British Asian culture, and the conflict and integration between traditional Indian culture and modern British life.
-Some sketches reversed the roles to view the British from an Indian perspective, and others poked fun at Indian and Asian stereotypes.
+The show explores British Asian culture, and the conflict and integration between traditional Indian culture and modern British life.
+Some sketches reverse the roles to view the British from an Indian perspective, and others poke fun at Indian and Asian stereotypes.
 In the television series, most of the white characters were played by Dave Lamb and Fiona Allen; in the radio series those parts were played by the cast themselves.
 Some of the white characters were also played by Amanda Holden and Emma Kennedy.

 The show's title and theme tune is a bhangra rearrangement of the comedy song of the same name, originally performed by Peter Sellers (portraying an Indian doctor, Ahmed el Kabir) and Sophia Loren, reprising their characters from the 1960 film, The Millionairess.
 Sellers sang the 1960s song in a stereotypical "cod-Indian" accent.
 (In her 1996 novel Anita and Me, Syal had referred to British parodies of south Asian speech as "a goodness-gracious-me accent".)

 The cast casually drop Punjabi and Hindi slang phrases into their speech, in the manner of many British Asians living in the UK.
 The Radio Show won Gold at the Sony Radio Academy Awards in 1997.
 The TV show won Best Entertainment at the Broadcasting Press Guild Award and the Team Award from the Royal Television Society, UK in 1999.
 In March 2014, the BBC announced that the show would return with a special episode as part of celebrations of fifty years of BBC Two.
 An India special was broadcast on BBC Two on 25 August 2015.